 Step 1.
 Go to your Mac's Bluetooth System Preference > Turn Bluetooth on and be sure your Mac is Discoverable.

 Step 2.
-Go to the Settings > Bluetooth > Choose your Mac with which you'd like to pair your iPad.
+Go to Settings > Bluetooth > Choose the Mac you'd like to pair your iPad with.

 Step 3.
 Then, you can go to click on "Yes" on your Mac and tap "Pair" on your iPad to finish the pairing process.